royalapplications/docs/src/r2022/royalserver/components/secure-gateway/gateway-configuration.md

 Specify the maximum number of concurrent sconnections the Secure Gateway is accepting.

-**Use Compression**

-Specify that the Secure Gateway supports compression of network traffic.

 **Certificate**

 The Secure Gateway is based on SSH and needs a certificate to work.
 During the installation of Royal Server a self-signed certificate with the name "RoyalServer-SecureGateway" is automatically installed.
-Alternatively, you can configure your own, issue a new one or export a certificate.
+Alternatively, you can configure your own certificate, issue a new one or export a certificate.

 > [!NOTE]
 > If you plan to use Royal Server in a load balanced environment, you need to make sure that all Royal Servers are using the same certificate for the Secure Gateway.
 > If this is not the case, Royal TS/X clients will issue a changed Thumbprint warning each time the load balancer routs to a different Royal Server installation.

+**Primary Secure Gateway Binding**

+Specify the IP Address and Port the Secure Gateway is binding to.
+Use this to IP Address to connect to the Secure Gateway - e.g. via Royal TS/X. By default, the unspecified address (0.0.0.0) is assigned .i.e it listens on all available IP4 addresses.

+> [!NOTE]
+> The Secure Gateway is basically a SSH server with tunnel support.
+The default port of SSH is 22.
+> If your Royal Server is reachable over the internet and  you see a lot of SSH brute force attacks harden the [security configuration of Royal Server](gateway-security-configuration.md).

+**Additional Bindings**

+Additionally to the Primary Binding you can specify Additional Bindings.
+These can be disabled, edited or deleted.